singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 It uses the operations:

-- add(itern): Add an item to the end of the list.
+- add(item): Add an item to the end of the list.
 - remove(): Remove the first item in the list.
 - peek(): Return the top of the queue.
 - isEmpty(): Return true if and only if the queue is empty.